itsmohitd001-source/Political-Consulting-Project/README.md

 # Political-Consulting-Project
 Political Consulting deck for a major party in Uttarakhand

- Project Overview
+ >>Project Overview

-This project analyses voter sentiment, electoral trends, and party positioning in Uttarakhand to identify strategic opportunities for upcoming elections in 2027.
+-This project analyses voter sentiment, electoral trends, and party positioning in Uttarakhand to identify strategic opportunities for upcoming elections in 2027.
 The study combines primary survey data with secondary research to generate actionable insights.

-The objective was to evaluate how a political party can align their narrative with voter priorities such as employment, migration, and regional development.
+-The objective was to evaluate how a political party can align their narrative with voter priorities such as employment, migration, and regional development.

- Objectives
+ >>Objectives

-Analyse voter preferences and issues.
+-Analyse voter preferences and issues.

-Identify strategic narrative gaps for the next election cycle.
+-Identify strategic narrative gaps for the next election cycle.

- Data Sources
+ >>Data Sources

-Primary survey (40+ respondents across regions of Uttarakhand using Reddit).
+-Primary survey (40+ respondents across regions of Uttarakhand using Reddit).

-Secondary Research.
+=Secondary Research.

-Party manifestos analysis
+-Party manifestos analysis

-Historical election trends in Uttarakhand
+-Historical election trends in Uttarakhand

- Methodology
+>>Methodology

-Designed and conducted structured survey.
+-Designed and conducted structured survey.

-Performed analysis by visualizing the data.
+-Performed analysis by visualizing the data.

-Issue clustering and voter segmentation
+-Issue clustering and voter segmentation

- Key Insights
+>>Key Insights

-Employment and migration emerged as top voter concerns
+-Employment and migration emerged as top voter concerns

-Youth voters showed higher issue-based voting preference
+-Youth voters showed higher issue-based voting preference

-Opportunity for opposition to reframe campaign around regional development and job creation
+-Opportunity for opposition to reframe campaign around regional development and job creation

-📈 Strategic Recommendations
+>>Strategic Recommendations

-Develop youth focused employment narrative
+-Develop youth focused employment narrative

-Use localised campaign messaging for hill vs plain regions
+-Use localised campaign messaging for hill vs plain regions

- Tools Used
+>>Tools Used

-Microsoft Excel (Data Cleaning & Analysis)
+-Microsoft Excel (Data Cleaning & Analysis)

-Survey Forms (Primary Data Collection)
+-Survey Forms (Primary Data Collection)

-Issue Mapping & Narrative Strategy
+-Issue Mapping & Narrative Strategy

- Skills Demonstrated
+>>Skills Demonstrated

-Political Strategy Analysis
+-Political Strategy Analysis

-Data Interpretation
+-Data Interpretation

-Stakeholder & Voter Segmentation
+-Stakeholder & Voter Segmentation

-Data-driven Decision Making
+-Data-driven Decision Making

-Important Note:
+>>Important Note:
-This project is an independent academic/portfolio study conducted for analytical purposes.
+-This project is an independent academic/portfolio study conducted for analytical purposes.
 The insights are based on limited sample data and publicly available information.